-Poulton town centre includes a market square, a small indoor shopping centre, with shops and places to eat lining the surrounding streets.
+Poulton town centre includes a market square, a small indoor shopping mall, with shops and places to eat lining the surrounding streets.
 It’s also home to the weekly Monday outdoor market.

 Poulton Town Centre

-This video clip of Poulton town centre is taken from the steps of St Chad’s Church Yard, looking over the pedestrianised market square.
+This video clip is taken from the steps of St Chad’s Church Yard, looking over the pedestrianised market square.

 First, the former indoor Market Hall was changed into the current Home Bargains store.
 Then Booths Supermarkets carried out a redevelopment of the Teanlowe centre itself.